allegory-software/allegory-sdk/README.md

  * The Lua coding style guide,
  * Notes on programming for LuaJIT,
- * Notes on Lua API design,
+ * Notes on Lua API design.
- * Notes on contributing code.

 # License